ssm/ansible-role-icinga2/README.md

 - icinga2\_endpoint: A list of parent endpoints to connect to for configuration and checks (string, array)

+- icinga2\_ido\_database: The database name used for the IDO database.
+Default is "icinga".

+- icinga2\_ido\_host: The hostname used when connecting the the IDO database.
+Default is "localhost".

+- icinga2\_ido\_username: The username for authenticating to the IDO database.
+Default is "icinga".

+- icinga2\_ido\_password: The password for authenticating to the IDO database.
+Default is "icinga"

+  Please change this password as soon as practically possible.

 ## Example Playbook

 Order the hosts in the inventory so the master is provisioned first.
 The